-In British Columbia, government establishes strategic land and resource objectives by way of legislation, policy, and land use planning.
-The Commission regulates crude oil and natural gas (oil and gas) activities by following legislation and policies.
-The Commission permits oil and gas exploration and development and protects public safety, respects those affected by oil and gas activities, conserves the environment and supports resource development.
+n British Columbia, government establishes strategic land and resource objectives by way of legislation, policy, and land use planning, and the Commission regulates oil and natural gas activities by following legislation and policies.

-A shift to "unconventional" gas development is opening up opportunities to improve the understanding of the interplay between surface use and subsurface resource development and assess the surface area used by oil and gas activities.
-The Commission and the provincial government are working together to enhance resource stewardship by collaborating with industry, First Nations and other stakeholders to increase land, water, wildlife and forest conservation.
+The shift to unconventional gas development is creating opportunities to better understand the interplay between surface use and subsurface resource development, and thereby more accurately assess the surface area used by oil and gas activities.
+The Commission and provincial government work together to enhance resource stewardship by collaborating with industry, First Nations and other stakeholders to increase land, water, wildlife and forest conservation.

-The Commission is undertaking an Area-based Analysis approach to enhance resource stewardship and reduce the environmental and social effects of oil and gas activity in British Columbia.
-This approach gathers information specific to unconventional gas basins and other defined areas to support informed regulatory decisions.
-Area-based analysis evaluates oil and gas activity at the landscape level in order to better understand the relationship between various oil and gas activities, and to implement initiatives to reduce overall surface impacts.
+The Commission is undertaking an area-based analysis approach to enhance resource stewardship and reduce environmental and social effects of oil and gas activity in British Columbia.
+This approach gathers information specific to unconventional gas basins and other defined areas to support regulatory decisions and guide the implementation of initiatives to reduce overall surface impacts.

-The Commission recognizes area-based analysis requires a baseline calculation of the surface area used to support oil and gas development and identified a need for a standardized methodology for the measurement of surface area disturbances for oil and gas activity.
-The analyses for the Liard, Horn River, Montney and Cordova basins will be summarized in area-based analyses produced by the Commission using the methodology and measurements outlined in this report.
+Area-based analysis requires a baseline calculation of the surface area used to support oil and gas development and a standardized methodology for the measurement of surface area disturbances.
+Analyses for the Liard Basin, Horn River Basin, Cordova Embayment and Montney will be summarized using the methodology and measurements outlined in this report.